spraakbanken/Cassandra/README.md

 # Cassandra
 This is a very preliminary release of some scripts we are using within the Cassandra project to study language change in contemporary Swedish.
+You will find a very detailed tutorial and manual for v1.0.0 [https://spraakbanken.gu.se/blogg/index.php/2022/12/07/cassandra-a-toolset-for-analyzing-and-visualizing-language-change/](here).
+This readme provides only a very short summary.

 ## Requirements:
 - Ruby (recommended version:  2.6.3p62.
 Any other version should in principle also be fine, but if you use 3.0+, you may have to tweak some of the scripts, since some methods have become deprecated);